-2. Subsection 502(c) or (d) permit an investment adviser to engage in conduct in which a federal covered adviser may lawfully engage under the Investment Advisers Act of 1940 or the rules adopted under that Act.
+1. Subsection 502(c) or (d) permit an investment adviser to engage in conduct in which a federal covered adviser may lawfully engage under the Investment Advisers Act of 1940 or the rules adopted under that Act.

-3. Under Section 203A(b)(2) of the Investment Advisers Act states retain their authority to investigate and bring enforcement actions with respect to fraud or deceit against a federal covered investment adviser or a person associated with a federal covered investment adviser.
-Under Section 502(a), which applies to any person, a state could bring an enforcement action against a federal covered investment adviser, including a federal covered investment adviser excluded from the definition of investment adviser in Section 102(15)(E).
+2. Under Section 203A(b)(2) of the Investment Advisers Act states retain their authority to investigate and bring enforcement actions against a federal covered investment adviser or a person associated with a federal covered investment adviser.
+Under Section 502, which applies to any person, a state could bring an enforcement action against a federal covered investment adviser, including a federal covered investment adviser excluded from the definition of investment adviser in Section 102(15)(E).